Madhvacharya: Early life

 The biography of Madhvacharya is unclear about his year of birth.
 Many sources date him to 1238–1317 period, but some place him about the 1199–1278 period.

 Madhvācārya was born in Pajaka near Udupi, a coastal district in the present-day Indian state of Karnataka.
 Traditionally it is believed that his father's name is Naduillaya (Sanskrit: Madhyageha, Madhyamandira) and the name of his mother is unclear, although many sources variously claim it as Satyavati and Vedavati.
-Born in a Tulu Brahmin household, he was named Vāsudeva.
+Born in a Brahmin household, he was named Vāsudeva.
 Later he became famous by the names Purnaprajna, Anandatirtha and Madhvacharya (or just Madhva).
 Pūrnaprajña was the name given to him at the time of his initiation into sannyasa (renunciation), as a teenager.
 The name conferred on him when he became the head of his monastery was "Ānanda Tīrtha".
 All three of his later names are found in his works.
 Madhvācārya or Madhva are names most commonly found in modern literature on him, or Dvaita Vedanta related literature.

-Madhva began his school after his Upanayana at age seven, and became a monk or Sannyasi in his teens, although his father was initially opposed to this.
+Madhva began school after his Upanayana at age seven, and became a monk or Sannyasi in his teens, although his father was initially opposed to this.
 He joined an Advaita Vedanta monastery in Udupi (Karnataka), accepted his guru to be Achyutrapreksha, who is also referred to as Achyutraprajna in some sources.
 Madhva studied the Upanishads and the Advaita literature, but was unconvinced by its nondualism philosophy of oneness of human soul and god, had frequent disagreements with his guru, left the monastery, and began his own tattvavada movement based on dualism premises of Dvi – asserting that human soul and god (as Vishnu) are two different things.
 Madhva never acknowledged Achyutrapreksha as his guru or his monastic lineage in his writings.
 Madhva is said to have been clever in philosophy, and also to have been tall and strongly built.